Groundhog Day 2020 is on Super Bowl Sunday: When and where to find 4 celebrations in Lancaster County

 Will Punxsutawney Phil see his shadow this year?

 Closer to home, there are several Groundhog Day celebrations in the Lancaster County region.
-Because Groundhog Day falls on Super Bowl Sunday, many festivities have moved to Saturday or Monday.
+Because Groundhog Day falls on Super Bowl Sunday, some festivities have moved to Saturday.

 Octoraro Orphie’s parade and prognosticating will stay on Groundhog Day.
 The festivities usually wrap up by 10 a.m., says Richard Rankin, hibernating governor of the Slumbering Groundhog Lodge of Quarryville.